dandersonw/myouji-kenchi/blog-post/blog-post.md

+This is Derick Anderson, a Machine Learning Intern at scouty Inc.
+This article discusses a recent project using Finite State Transducers to create structured representations from romanized Japanese names.

-# Problem Statement
+# Background

+scouty has the goal of "elminating the mismatch from the world", in pursuit of which we run a service to optimally match engineers with companies based on integrating heterogeneous open data from around the Internet.
+As part of that service
+we provide a means for companies to contact candidates by email.
+However,
+due to privacy considerations we cannot necessarily show the candidate's name to our clients on first contact - if the client wishes to address the candidate they write `Mr. LAST_NAME` and we fill in the name automatically.
+Because of this automatic process we need the first\_name and last\_name fields in our database to reflect the candidates actual first and last names.

-One of the big challenges of integrating data from a variety of sources on the Internet is of dealing with unstructured information.
+One of the big challenges of integrating data from a variety of sources on the Internet is dealing with unstructured information.
-Unstructured information can be as simple as names for which it isn't specified which part is a given name, a family name, etc.
+In this case,
+names represented as strings are unstructured information that we need to convert into a structured representation.
-A structured representation that covered the whole variety of naming conventions in the world would be complex, but for the purposes of handling Japanese names, we can assume that names consist of one family name and one given name.
+A structured representation that covered the whole variety of naming conventions in the world would be staggeringly complex, but for the purposes of handling Japanese names, we can assume that names consist of one family name and one given name.
 The Japanese language convention is to order names `family name` `given name`, and we assume that Japanese names written in Japanese follow this convention.
+However,
-An issue arises however when we find a romanized Japanese name, that is to say a Japanese name written in Latin characters.
+an issue arises when we find a romanized Japanese name, i.e. a Japanese name written in Latin characters.
 The Western convention is of course to write names `given name` `family name`, and Japanese people follow this convention when romanizing their names - sometimes.
 Depending on the individual,
 and on the context of where we found the name, a romanized Japanese name could really be in either order.

-However,
-if we want to refer back to that person we want to use the correct name order for the Japanese language.
-That means that in order to utilize romanized Japanese names in Japanese language contexts we really need to determine which of the names is the given name and which is the family name.
+# Problem Statement

 While more than one hundred thousand
 Japanese family names have been confirmed to exist <sup id="a1">[1](#f1)</sup>,